 Stunning Family Stays

-Not one to gatekeep a bargain, we found a stellar family stay in the Duoro Valley.
-Souto Village by Met Houses was a two-bed two bath with a shared pool set in a lemon grove.
+Not one to gatekeep a bargain, we found a stellar family stay in the Douro Valley.
+Souto Village is a two-bed two bath villa with a shared pool, set in a lemon grove.
 It would amply sleep a family of four and was a bargain at £150 a night.
 Great weather and a swimming pool I feel is the foundation stone for any good family stay but what really kicks it up a gear is when you can share it with other loved ones.

-This villa could be interconnecting with the next door villa of the same size meaning it could sleep a multi-generational, or multi family stay of up to eight people.
-With a small outdoor cooking area it also was perfect for entertaining too.
+This villa can be booked as interconnecting with the next door villa of the same size meaning it could sleep a multi-generational, or multi family stay of up to eight people.
+With a small outdoor cooking area it was perfect for entertaining too.

-If you’re looking for something in the hotel lane, the Six Senses in the Duoro Valley is a haven for family members of all ages, with babysitting available for mums and dads hoping to have a romantic wine tasting as part of their Duoro experience.
+If you’re looking for something in the hotel lane, the Six Senses in the Douro Valley is a haven for family members of all ages, with babysitting available for mums and dads hoping to have a romantic wine tasting as part of their Douro experience.
 The Lamego Hotel offers dreamy accommodation, stunning views and a games room for all ages.

-I have raved about the family oriented Octant brand before, and their Duoro outpost the Octant Duoro comes complete with their Octant Boat for river tours to go with the hotels unbeatable river views.
+I have raved about the family oriented Octant brand before, and their Douro outpost the Octant Douro comes complete with their Octant Boat for river tours to go with the hotels unbeatable river views.

 Beautiful Vineyard Picnics

 One of the best days in our whole six weeks touring Portugal was our day at Quinta Da Pacheca, a stunning hotel and winery.
-I was wondering how compatible a vineyard day would be with a four year old, but was keen that a quintessential Duoro Day was part of our trip.
+I was wondering how compatible a vineyard day would be with a four year old, but was keen that a quintessential Douro Day was part of our trip.
 I am so glad we did it.
-The short wine tasting was very informal and hosted outside, with sommeliers dipping in and out while my little boy ran around in the sprinklers and then we had an overflowing picnic set up in the grounds which ended up being one of those forever memories as a family.
+The short wine tasting was very informal and hosted outside, with sommeliers dipping in and out while my little boy ran around in the sprinklers and was followed by an overflowing picnic basket set up in the grounds, which ended up being one of those forever memories as a family.

 I found that at Pacheca not only was it family friendly but children were actively welcomed.

 The experience cost us 44 euros each, including food and wine and was totally worth what we paid.
-All in all this activity was around 4 hours of our day, which was perfect for returning back to our villa for a dip before BBQ and bed!
+All in all this activity was around 4 hours of our day, which was a great amount of time before returning back to our villa for a dip before BBQ and bed!
 Pacheca would also be a fabulous place to stay with their wine barrel cabins overlooking the vines.

 Other family-friendly picnics in the Duoro can be found at: Quinta do Bomfim and Quinta do Tedo.